 5 | 6 | 10 | 72 | 2,298 |

 Next came the problem of measuring each movie’s handling of the text.
 To do this, I put together a scale for grading each film against every paragraph of the original text.
-I meticulously graded each film’s representation of every single paragraph on the following scale:
+I graded each film’s representation of every single paragraph, giving each film a grade between zero and one per paragraph:

 - 1 = Direct reference to source material.
 If the film made a direct quote from the main point of the paragraph, the film was graded “1” for it.